Questo articolo è disponibilie anche in: Italian

-For this reason, I decided to take you on a gastronomic tour in one of the city that has a special place in my heart (and my stomach): Rome.
+For this reason, I decided to take you on a gastronomic tour in one of the cities that has a special place in my heart (and my stomach): Rome.

 I lived in Rome, to be exact in Frascati, for a few months to attend a master, immediately after my graduation.
 There, I met friends and I filled my agenda of useful addresses.

 More than a master’s degree in copywriting, mine was a master in… cheese and pepper!

 Roma undoubtedly is famous for pasta dishes, for lamb in all its forms and for a variety of meats, cheeses, sauces, and deep-fried-little-things that can make a snack or a truly memorable aperitif.

 Without turning on debates such as “The best carbonara in town”, I will explain how to get through a culinary day in Rome and I will give a series of addresses where you will find excellent Roman cuisine, without falling into the so common tourist traps.